 - 613.1.
 The values of an object's characteristics are determined by starting with the actual object.
 For a card, that means the values of the characteristics printed on that card.
 For a token or a copy of a spell or card, that means the values of the characteristics defined by the effect that created it.
-Then all applicable continuous effects are applied in a series of layers in the following order: - 613.1a Layer 1: Copy effects are applied.
-See rule 706, "Copying Objects." - 613.1b Layer 2: Control-changing effects are applied. - 613.1c Layer 3: Text-changing effects are applied.
+Then all applicable continuous effects are applied in a series of layers in the following order: - 613.1a Layer 1: Rules and effects that modify copiable values are applied. - 613.1b Layer 2: Control-changing effects are applied. - 613.1c Layer 3: Text-changing effects are applied.
 See rule 612, "Text-Changing Effects." - 613.1d Layer 4: Type-changing effects are applied.
-These include effects that change an object's card type, subtype, and/or supertype. - 613.1e Layer 5: Color-changing effects are applied. - 613.1f Layer 6: Ability-adding effects, ability-removing effects, and effects that say an object can't have an ability are applied. - 613.1g Layer 7: Power- and/or toughness-changing effects are applied.

-- 613.2.
-Within layers 1-6, apply effects from characteristic-defining abilities first (see rule 604.3), then all other effects in timestamp order (see rule 613.6).
+These include effects that change an object's card type, subtype, and/or supertype. - 613.1e Layer 5: Color-changing effects are applied. - 613.1f Layer 6: Ability-adding effects, keyword counters, ability-removing effects, and effects that say an object can't have an ability are applied. - 613.1g Layer 7: Power- and/or toughness-changing effects are applied. - 613.2.
+Within layer 1, apply effects in a series of sublayers in the order described below.
+Within each sublayer, apply effects in timestamp order (see rule 613.7).
+Note that dependency may alter the order in which effects are applied within a sublayer.
+(See rule 613.8.) - 613.2a Layer 1a: Copiable effects are applied.
+This includes copy effects (see rule 706, "Copying Objects") and changes to an object's base characteristics determined by merging an object with a permanent (see rule 721, "Merging with Permanents"). - 613.2b Layer 1b: Face-down spells and permanents have their characteristics modified as defined in rule 707.2. - 613.2c After all rules and effects in layer 1 have been applied, the object's characteristics are its copiable values.
+(See rule 706.2.) - 613.3.
+Within layers 2-6, apply effects from characteristic-defining abilities first (see rule 604.3), then all other effects in timestamp order (see rule 613.7).
 Note that dependency may alter the order in which effects are applied within a layer.
-(See rule 613.7.) - 613.3.
+(See rule 613.8.) - 613.4.
 Within layer 7, apply effects in a series of sublayers in the order described below.
 Within each sublayer, apply effects in timestamp order.
-(See rule 613.6.)
+(See rule 613.7.)
 Note that dependency may alter the order in which effects are applied within a sublayer.
-(See rule 613.7.) - 613.3a Layer 7a: Effects from characteristic-defining abilities that define power and/or toughness are applied.
-See rule 604.3. - 613.3b Layer 7b: Effects that set power and/or toughness to a specific number or value are applied.
-Effects that refer to the base power and/or toughness of a creature apply in this layer. - 613.3c Layer 7c: Effects that modify power and/or toughness (but don't set power and/or toughness to a specific number or value) are applied. - 613.3d Layer 7d: Power and/or toughness changes from counters are applied.
-See rule 122, "Counters." - 613.3e Layer 7e: Effects that switch a creature's power and toughness are applied.
+(See rule 613.8.) - 613.4a Layer 7a: Effects from characteristic-defining abilities that define power and/or toughness are applied.
+See rule 604.3. - 613.4b Layer 7b: Effects that set power and/or toughness to a specific number or value are applied.
+Effects that refer to the base power and/or toughness of a creature apply in this layer. - 613.4c Layer 7c: Effects and counters that modify power and/or toughness (but don't set power and/or toughness to a specific number or value) are applied. - 613.4d Layer 7d: Effects that switch a creature's power and toughness are applied.
 Such effects take the value of power and apply it to the creature's toughness, and take the value of toughness and apply it to the creature's power.